So you want to take your Part 107 test or recurrent exam right now, but your in-person testing center is still closed due to coronavirus?

-But perhaps unsurprisingly, most FAA-approved drone testing centers are closed, as either a legal requirement in some states (which consider them a non-essential businesses), or because the operators have elected to close their testing centers as a precaution.
+Most FAA-approved drone testing centers closed during the pandemic (and some are still closed) due to legal requirements in some states that consider them a non-essential businesses, or because the owners have elected to close their testing centers as a precaution.

 *Update as of January 2021*: The FAA in December announced a new rule that removes the requirement to complete an in-person recurrent test every 24 calendar months.
 Instead, remote pilots need to complete online recurrent training.
 On completion of this recurrent training, you’ll receive a printable completion certificate.